 % annual turnover = number of employees who have left the company / (employees at the beginning of the year + employees at the end of the year) divided by 2 x 100

-Just as recipes always taste better with quality ingredients, hiring metrics work better when you’re using the right tools. interviewstream provides a full-service video interviewing and scheduling platform that will help boost your most important hiring metrics.
+Just as recipes always taste better with quality ingredients, hiring metrics work better when you’re using the right tools. interviewstream provides a full-service video interviewing and interview scheduling platform that will help boost your most important metrics for talent acquisition.

 If you’re interested in improving your talent acquisition process, we would love to chat with you – fill out this form to get in contact with us!